Şirince: History

 According to an Ottoman account from 1650 there were only 18 tax paying individuals in Cirkince, all of whom were Orthodox Christians.
 In 1699 an English priest, Edmund Chishull visited the village and says that the whole population was Christian.

 A nineteenth century visitor, Arundell, who came to the village twice in 1832 and 1833, states "the village is a considerable one, of at least 300 houses, all Greek: the principal language of the village is Turkish, though they know something of their own tongue".
 He notes that the women "dressed in the Turkish manner, covering their faces"....and the men "all armed as the Turks, with pistols and yatagan (a type of long knife) and are renowned for having killed a lot of pirates from the island of Samos".
 He estimated the population as "probably fifteen hundred persons".

 The village was a successful agricultural community growing vines, tobacco, figs, olives and vegetables.
 They had sheep goats, dairy cows and bee hives.

 By 1908/1909 the yearbook (Salname) states that the village had more than 1,000 houses, all inhabited by Greek Orthodox Christians.
 "Their mother tongue is Turkish and they speak it with an ancient dialect".

 The Ottoman administration in the area continued until 1919 when the invading Greek army took control and remained in charge until 1922.

-The population exchange

 As Sirince declined Selcuk began to prosper.
 Until the 1950s the population of Sirince remained at 2,000- 3,000 but families increasingly moved to Selcuk.